How To Ship Industrial Incinerators

 Packing List

-A detailed packing list specifying the contents of each crate or package is essential.
+A detailed packing list, specifying the exact contents of each crate or package, is essential for customs clearance and inventory management.

 Bill of Lading

-The bill of lading is the primary shipping document outlining the terms of carriage.
+The bill of lading serves as the primary shipping document, establishing the terms and conditions of carriage and acting as a receipt for the goods.

 Insurance

-Obtain all necessary export/import permits and licenses, including any hazardous materials permits and environmental permits.
+Obtain all necessary export and import permits and licenses, including any permits required for regulated materials and compliance with environmental regulations.
+Verify permit requirements well in advance of shipment.

 OOG Cargo Notification

-Notify all relevant parties (shipping line, port authorities, etc.) well in advance regarding the OOG cargo shipment.
+Notify all relevant parties – including the shipping line, port authorities, and customs officials – well in advance regarding the shipment of OOG cargo.
+Provide all necessary dimensions and weight information.

 Emergency Procedures